Free Vocal Range Calculator

 What Is a Vocal Range Calculator?

-Your vocal range can change depending on warm-up, technique, and vocal health, which is why this tool is best used as a measurement reference, not a permanent label.
+Your vocal range can change depending on warm-up, technique, and vocal health, which is why this tool is best used as a measurement reference.
+To understand the science behind these changes, you can explore why vocal range changes over time.

 How the Vocal Range Calculator Works